-Medicare is a federal insurance program that is available to people age 65 and above and those with disabilities.
-However, it’s not mandatory to have Medicare — but it can be automatically provided in some situations.
+Medicare is a federal insurance program that provides health care insurance to people of age 65 and above and those with disabilities.
+However, it is not mandatory to have Medicare — but it can be automatically provided through Social Security in some situations.

 You may also have valid reasons to want to delay enrolling in Medicare.
-If you’re still working when you turn 65 and have qualifying health insurance, you may decide to delay enrolling in a Medicare plan.
-In this guide, we’ll discuss the various Medicare coverage options.
+If you’re still working when on your 65th birthday and have qualifying health insurance (like employer insurance), you may decide to delay enrolling in a Medicare plan.
+In this blog, we’ll discuss the various Medicare coverage options.

 Is Paying for Part A Mandatory?

 If you worked and paid payroll taxes for at least 40 quarters (10 years), you will qualify for premium-free Part A coverage.
 Most Medicare beneficiaries qualify for premium-free Medicare Part A and will automatically be enrolled in the plan.
 Keep in mind, though, that signing up for Part A doesn’t have to stop you from receiving existing health coverage.
 Medicare Part A works with other types of insurance, such as VA insurance, employer coverage, and Tricare.
 If you have qualifying health insurance provided by your employer, you can have the coordination of health benefits to cover your health care costs.

 In fact, we highly recommend that you still enroll in Medicare Part A even if you have these other types of coverage.
 Since it’s free for most people and you can be automatically enrolled, being in this plan will be more beneficial to you than not being in it.
 It’ll also give you a step into Medicare and learn more about your coverage.